 Parking is at the front of school on the road side and can be used for vehicles bringing children to and from school.
 Cars must not park on the 'zig-zag' markings directly in front of the school.
-From June 2024-December 2024 the school is engaged in a School Streets trial where the road is blocked further up Old Brow and only residents, deliveries and disabled parents and children have access.
+The school has implemented a School Streets scheme where the road is blocked further up Old Brow and only residents, deliveries and disabled parents and children have access.